-As i practice i gradually move from practicing yoga into being in a state of connection, into being yoga.
-This has gradually emerged on me, infusing all i am, all i do, all i do not do.
+As I practice, I gradually move from practicing yoga into being in a state of connection, into being yoga.
+This has gradually emerged on me, infusing all I am, all I do, all I do not.
 I am far from perfect, as you can imagine, at many levels.
-The challenges appear often and keep me on the path, or at least so i think.
-However, life gradually and consistently takes a different form, a different experience of beingness, if that makes any sense, and the whole idea of Heaven on Earth actually makes sense to me know, not as some abstract idealized concept of a perfect place, but as an internal state of being that ends up being reflected on how I see, move and experience life right here, right know.
+The challenges appear often and keep me on the path, or at least so I think.
+However, life gradually and consistently takes a different form, a different experience of beingness, if that makes any sense, and the whole idea of Heaven on Earth actually makes sense to me now, not as some abstract idealized concept of a perfect place, but as an internal state of being that ends up being reflected on how I see, move and experience life right here, right know.

 My main indirect influence in yoga both as a tool for my personal development and on my role as a teacher is Krishnamacharya.
 I have studied from some of his direct students, and read extensively from his work.
-He was for me one of the main pillars for yoga as it is today both in India and in the west.
-My most direct influence has been Paul Harvey (still my teacher today) a student himself of Desikachar.
-I had the pleasure of studying with Desikachar only once during a retreat in England as i took my first few steps in yoga.
+He is for me one of the main pillars for yoga as it is today both in India and in the west.
+My most direct influence has been Paul Harvey (still my teacher today) a student himself of Desikachar (the son of Krishnamacharya).
+I had the pleasure of studying with Desikachar only once during a retreat in England as I took my first few steps in yoga.
 I have now been practicing yoga for 20 years.

-When i started with yoga practice it was all about the postures, the physical aspect, i loved it.
+When I started with yoga practice it was all about the postures, the physical aspect, I loved it.
 Thankfully I was guided gradually on a deeper direction.
-Today my classes are a combination of postures (asana), breathing (pranayama), and the meditation process.
-We often use simple sound work as well.
+Today the sessions I guide are a combination of several techniques ranging from postures (asana) to breathing (pranayama) and including mudra, chanting and the meditation process to name a few.

 The Group classes follow a more general format and progression with plenty of space for individual adaptations according to skill level.